shadowezz/Productiv/docs/UserGuide.md

 #### Listing all contacts: `list`

-Displays a list of all contacts in your contact list.
+Lists out all contacts from your contact list, if any.

 Format: `list`